Skip to Content

 Mother bear with bear cub in Katmai National Park

-Beginning in the late 1980s, he would camp along the Katmai Coast, known for its large grizzly bear population.
-During the early part of the summers, he would stay on the “Big Green.”
-This was a grassy area with clear visibility, which he called the “Grizzly Sanctuary.”
-Later, he’d move to Kaflia Bay, a densely wooded area referred to as the “Grizzly Maze.”
+Starting in the late 1980s, he established his seasonal camps along the rugged Katmai Coast, renowned for its thriving grizzly bear population.
+In the early part of each summer, his base was the “Big Green” – a lush, open expanse offering clear vistas that he lovingly referred to as the “Grizzly Sanctuary.”
+As the season progressed, he ventured deeper into the wilderness, moving to Kaflia Bay, a densely wooded area famously known as the “Grizzly Maze.”

 Befriending the Bears